palamedes/grok_admin/README.md

   * Create model method for setting which attributes are editable and which are not
   * Create model method for setting which attributes are visible and which are not
   * Create model method for setting if a model is to be hidden entirely
+  * Figure out how to get STI models instead of the base model.. that will be interesting
+  * If a user closes accordion while editing, undo all edits.